-I would again like to publicly thank the recently-retired Clerk of the Legislative Assembly, Dr. Floyd McCormick, for his support, and look forward to a similar relationship with the new Clerk, Dan Cable.

-I also appreciate the very able, willing, effective and cheerful assistance which Helen Fitzsimmons and Brenda McCain-Armour provide to me.
+I would again like to publicly thank the staff in the Office of the Clerk of the Legislative Assembly for their support in helping me discharge the duties of this office.
+In particular, I appreciate the very able, willing, effective and cheerful assistance which Helen Fitzsimmons and Brenda McCain-Armour provide to me.